KTG-Match-Score/Match-Score/README.md

     assigned for the Final playoff match (3rd and 4th place).
 ```

-## If you read all the other contents of the file - Thank You for the time spent in studiyng our app!
+## If you read all the other contents of the file - Thank You for the time spent in studying our app!
 If you have interest in using the app and further development suggestions, please contact anyone from the dev team!
 # Bye :)